 There are several other ways that investors may be able to weather an increase in volatility.
 Bonds, for example, tend to be less volatile than stocks.
 When the stock market is expected to be more volatile, investors may want to consider increasing their bond allocation.
 It is worth noting that the bond market is not immune to volatility.

 High-yielding stocks are another opportunity that investors can explore.
 The income component of high-yielding stocks tends to make these investments less volatile than more cyclical stocks, which have lower or no dividend yield.
-Additionally, there are several options strategies, including the strangle, which can be used to take advantage of expected market volatility.
+Additionally, there are several options strategies, including straddles, strangles, and other spreads, which can be used to take advantage of expected market volatility.

 Whether you take a more passive approach, or want to actively implement strategies that seek to reduce your exposure to market volatility, there are a number of ways to position your portfolio.
 Even though stocks are in the midst of a multiyear rally, and recently reached new all-time highs, it is never a bad time to consider positioning your portfolio for protection against volatility.

 Free commission offer applies to online purchases of select iShares ETFs in a Fidelity account.
 Fidelity accounts may require minimum balances.
 The sale of ETFs is subject to an activity assessment fee (from $0.01 to $0.03 per $1,000 of principal). iShares ETFs are subject to a short-term trading fee by Fidelity if held less than 30 days.

 ETFs are subject to market fluctuation and the risks of their underlying investments.
 ETFs are subject to management fees and other expenses.
 Unlike mutual funds, ETF shares are bought and sold at market price, which may be higher or lower than their NAV, and are not individually redeemed from the fund.